Engines and energy conversion laboratory: Natural Gas Engines

 The EECL's earliest work with natural gas pipeline engines produced a series of market-driven environmental solutions that improved the industry.
-In the last five years, the lab has done the same thing but has expanded its scope to encompass areas both upstream (fuels) and downstream (power grids) of is core engine Research and Intelligence.
-In addition, the EECL has applied this Research in energy conversion technology and product development to the creation of solutions with an impact on energy production, conversion, and consumption globally – testing new energy technologies around the world including India, The Philippines, Guatemala, Nicaragua, and Nepal.
+In the last five years, the lab has done the same thing but has expanded its scope to encompass areas both upstream (fuels) and downstream (power grids) of its core engine Research and Intelligence.
+In addition, the EECL has applied this research in energy conversion technology and product development to the creation of solutions with an impact on energy production, conversion, and consumption globally – testing new energy technologies around the world including India, The Philippines, Guatemala, Nicaragua, and Nepal.

 Research

-The Lab's main research areas include engine emissions and efficiency research, biofuel research including algae-derived biofuels through its partnership with Solix, researching cookstoves through its partnership with Envirofit International, as well as distributed power and smart grid research through its partnership with Spirae and Integrid.
+The Lab's main research areas include engine emissions and efficiency research, biofuel research (including algae-derived biofuels through its partnership with Solix), researching cookstoves through its partnership with Envirofit International, as well as distributed power and smart grid research.